x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/outlook-for-ios-and-android/outlook-for-ios-and-android-configuration-with-microsoft-intune.md

 |com.microsoft.outlook.EmailProfile.AccountType|This value specifies the account type being configured based on the authentication model.  <br/> **Value type**: String  <br/> **Accepted values**: ModernAuth  <br/> **Required**: Yes  <br/> **Example**: ModernAuth|Managed devices|

 ## Organization allowed accounts mode settings
 Outlook for iOS and Android offers administrators the ability to restrict email and storage provider accounts to only corporate accounts.
-This capability only works with enrolled devices, however, it is supported with any MDM provider.
+This capability only works with enrolled devices; however, it is supported with any MDM provider.
 If you are not using Intune, you will need to consult with your MDM documentation on how to deploy these settings.

 For more information on organization allowed accounts mode, please see [Account setup with modern authentication in Exchange Online](https://docs.microsoft.com/exchange/clients-and-mobile-in-exchange-online/outlook-for-ios-and-android/setup-with-modern-authentication#organization-allowed-accounts-mode).